mjmahone/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Fragment arguments can also cause fields to fail to merge.
+Fragment spread arguments can also cause fields to fail to merge.

 While the following is valid: